• Home

 Nell’ambito delle attività svolte con i contributi per le attività studentesche autogestite dell’Università di Pisa (att.
 1272 su “storia dell’idealismo e modelli di razionalità”) venerdì 16 dicembre presso Aula Magna di Palazzo Boileau (via S. Maria, 85), avrà luogo la giornata di studi su:

-NIETZSCHE AND THE SCHOOL OF HUSSERLnietzsche_husserl
+NIETZSCHE AND THE SCHOOL OF HUSSERL

 organized by ZETESIS